 I will choose a title from a Jason Silva's video that I personally love.
 It's called "Creativity is Madness".
 So, now I replaced the default text with this.
 And remember that you can always replace any text at any moment.
 No worries!

 Once the text has been added, let's adjust the text element container width.
 I am all about the numbers, so I will write the exact size I want in pixels in the input container by adding 400 pixels.
 I am aware that it might be hard to do, so for a quick fix, resize the text container using your mouse.
 However, it will be harder to get exact values with this technique.

-The default font that is used on PixTeller Editor is Oswald.
+The default font that is used on PixTeller design tool is Oswald.
 Let's pick up a new font by clicking on the 'Font Family' button from the left menu.
 Once I do that, the 'Font family' panel is opened.
 And now, we're left with two possibilities:

 The first one is choosing a font from PixTeller default list that you can easily filter by type: Serif, SansSerif, Monospace, Handwriting, and Display.
 You have over one hundred and fifty fonts available on PixTeller, and I think what you'll love is that you can do it for free.